 X.6.1 Sync sample

-If a sample in a 'bwc1' or 'bwc2' track is signalled as a sync sample according to ISO/IEC 14496-12, the first packet of each channel group within the sample shall be include an independently decodable frame(IF), i.e., an independent frame or a segment payload frame.
+If a sample in a 'bwc1' or 'bwc2' track is signalled as a sync sample according to ISO/IEC 14496-12, the first frame packet of each channel group within the sample shall be include an independently decodable frame(IF), i.e., an independent frame or a segment payload frame.
 All parameter sets needed for decoding shall be present in either the configuration record or within the sync sample in the track.

 When multiple channel groups are present in the 'bwc1' and 'bwc2' track, samples containing the random access point for a specific channel group are marked by that group.
 It is recommended to use the 'bwap' sample group to indicate sync samples that are specific to a particular channel group.